mundipagg/amora-data-build-tool/README.md

     device: str

 ```

-Source models are models without a `source` implementation, no dependencies and no materialization configuration.
+Source models are models managed outside the scope of Amora, without a `source` implementation,
+no dependencies and no materialization configuration.